hed-standard/hed-specification/docs/source/03_HED_formats.md

 ``````

-If curly braces appear in an ordinary HED annotation (not in a sidecar),
+If curly braces appear in the HED column of a tabular file,
 a [**CHARACTER_INVALID**](./Appendix_B.md#character_invalid) error is generated.

-If a sidecar appears in a `Definition`,
+If curly braces appear in a `Definition`,
 a [**DEFINITION_INVALID**](./Appendix_B.md#definition_invalid) error is generated.

 If the curly brace notation is used improperly in a sidecar or elsewhere, a